MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/drive-app-value-minimal-viable-product-strategy.md

 ---
-title: Drive feedback and iterations with a minimal viable product strategy
+title: Drive feedback with a minimal viable product strategy
 description: Learn how to use the minimal viable product (MVP) strategy to build, measure, and learn from your app quickly and efficiently.
 author: taksatoms
 ms.author: tsato